brandonwhite39/project2/README.md

 templates/index - html + javascript for home page registration of use templates/createchannel - html + javascript for creating and viewing channels templates/chatroom - html + javascript for entering chatroom

+Personalized touch:
+Username and channel is broadcasted to everyone in all channels when a user joins a channel